 By 2020, Gymshark was worth over a billion dollars.

 What happened between those years wasn't magic.
-It was a systematic understanding of something most e-commerce brands still get wrong: social media isn't a billboard you rent.
+Most e-commerce brands still get one thing wrong: social media isn't a billboard you rent.
 It's a relationship you build.

-I've watched dozens of e-commerce founders pour money into social media and get nothing back.
+I've watched founders pour money into social media and get nothing back.
 Same pattern every time.
 They post product photos on white backgrounds.
 They add "Shop now" to every caption.
 They boost posts and watch the money disappear.
-Then they conclude that "social media doesn't work for e-commerce."
+Then they decide social media doesn't work for e-commerce.

-Meanwhile, a cleaning sponge company called Scrub Daddy has 4 million TikTok followers and sells out products weekly.
+Meanwhile, a cleaning sponge company called Scrub Daddy has millions of TikTok followers and sells out products weekly.
 Liquid Death turned canned water into a cultural phenomenon.
-A sustainable shoe brand called Allbirds built a $1.7 billion valuation primarily through Instagram.
+The shoe brand Allbirds built its name largely through Instagram.

 The Catalog Trap: Why Product Photos Don't Convert

-Here's the counterintuitive truth: the more you try to sell on social media, the less you sell.
+Here's the part that trips people up: the harder you try to sell on social media, the less you sell.

 Think about how you actually use Instagram or TikTok.
 You're not there to shop.
 You're there to be entertained, inspired, or distracted from whatever you should be doing instead.
 When a post screams "BUY THIS NOW," your thumb scrolls past before your brain even processes it.
-That's not a conscious decision - it's a survival reflex against advertising overload.
+That's not a conscious decision.
+It's a reflex against advertising overload.

-The brands that fall into the Catalog Trap treat social media like a digital storefront window.
+Brands that fall into the Catalog Trap treat social media like a storefront window.
 They post product after product on white backgrounds with prices and "link in bio" captions.
 Their feed looks professional but dead.
 It feels like walking past a closed shop.

-Statista reports that social commerce sales are projected to surpass $1 trillion globally.
-People ARE buying through social media.
-But they're not buying from catalogs.
-They're buying from brands that feel like people.
+Statista reports that social commerce sales are projected to pass a trillion dollars globally.
+People are buying through social media.
+They're just not buying from catalogs.
+They buy from brands that feel like people.

 The Social Storefront: A Framework That Actually Works

-Instead of treating social media as a place to display products, think of it as a storefront where the owner is always present, always chatting with customers, always making the experience feel personal.
+Instead of treating social media as a place to display products, think of it as a storefront where the owner is always present, chatting with customers and making the experience feel personal.

-25% Educational and Entertaining Content - Value that exists independent of your product.
+25% Educational and Entertaining.
+Value that exists independent of your product.
 Skincare tips if you sell skincare.
 Fitness motivation if you sell gym clothes.
 This is how you earn follows from people who aren't customers yet.

-10% Social Proof - Customer reviews, press mentions, milestone celebrations.
-"We just shipped our 100,000th order" hits different than another product photo.
+10% Social Proof.
+Customer reviews, press mentions, milestone celebrations.
+"We just shipped our 100,000th order" lands better than another product photo.

 This ratio might feel backward if you're used to traditional advertising.
 But social media isn't advertising.
 It's a relationship.
 And relationships die when one person only talks about what they want you to buy.